-Learning all alone is not a simple task.
-It takes trying out new study methods, knowing how you learn, and the motivation to keep doing that.
+Learning alone with self-directed learning is not a simple task.
+It takes trying out new study methods, knowing how you learn, and the motivation to keep going.

 While this all sounds simple on paper, it’s important to note people’s overall mood towards learning.
 For many people, it’s been years since they last picked up a book, let alone a textbook.
 I wouldn’t be surprised if most people stopped learning seriously after university or college.

-It’s good now that you are focusing on your learning anew.
-Because once you delve into what learning is, you’ll realize how school learning wasn’t the most optimal.
+It’s good now that you are focusing on your learning anew, because once you delve into what learning is, you’ll realize that school learning wasn’t the most optimal.

 Table of Contents